percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

    to avoid drift; see §5.5.
 3. **`mongos` already has its own ConfigMap-rendered configuration.**
-   The same operator-managed `setParameter` overlay approach applies, so sharded support adds no new infrastructure — only per-shard StatefulSets and an extended config-rendering path that knows about shards.
+   The same operator-managed `setParameter` overlay approach applies, so sharded support adds no new infrastructure.
 4. **TLS reuse: the cluster's `ssl` Secret already contains everything `mongot` needs.** The operator already creates per-cluster server certs (cert-manager or user-provided) with